josno/quiz-app/README.md

 I created a functional quiz app based on the requirements below.

 * Click the start button, choose an answer and you'll get a message depending on your choices.
-* You will also receive a ending message depending on your total score.
+* You will also receive an custom ending message depending on your total score.

 Demo it [here](https://josno.github.io/quiz-app/)